 RRSP accounts can be categorized based on several factors, including who makes the contributions, who decides on what investments are held, and how funds in the account are pooled together.
 In general, you will come across the following RRSP accounts:

-- Individual RRSP: Here, the account is open in your name, you make all the contributions and claim any tax benefits generated by your contributions.
+Individual RRSP: Here, the account is open in your name, and you make all the contributions and claim any tax benefits generated by your contributions.

 How Much Can You Contribute to an RRSP?

 Contributions made to a workplace pension plan will lower your RRSP contribution limit (aka Pension Adjustment).
-You can contribute to an RRSP until the end of the year when you turn 71 years of age.
+You can contribute to an RRSP until the end of the year when you turn 71.

 Penalties For Over-Contributing to an RRSP